 Guidelines for gatherings

-It is strongly advised by top health and government officials to celebrate the Thanksgiving holiday with only members of your household.
+It is strongly advised by top health and government officials to celebrate the winter holidays with only members of your household.
 The Centers for Disease Control and Prevention (CDC) has noted that small gatherings of family and friends from different households have contributed significantly to the spread of COVID-19.
 The safest option to celebrate the holidays is to host festivities with only those who live in the same household as you, whether that be roommates or family.

 Gathering with people outside of your household – meaning those who do not live with you, even if they are related to you, such as college students returning home for the holidays – can pose varying levels of risk, according to the CDC.
 You can find their full report for holiday gathering guidelines here.